fmsh-seclab/TesMla/README.md

 ![](https://github.com/fmsh-seclab/TesMla/blob/master/images/m.jpg)

 First of all, the attacker needs to scan the broadcast packages from the vehicle to be attacked.
 Parsing the captured broadcast, an attacker can specify the BLE address of attack devices the same as the vehicle.
 An attacker can optionally connect to the vehicle for some information.
 (Steps 1 - 4).
 The attacker periodically sends a broadcast that is the same as the one captured before.
 If the attacker is close to the owner, the reconnection between the phone key and the attack device establishes automatically since the attack device has a specific BLE MAC address.
 This connection let an attacker get the first attestation package.
-(Step 6 - 13).
+(Steps 6 - 13).
 Back to the vehicle, the attacker sends a connection request and reconnects to Model 3.
 And the attack device sends the first attestation captured before getting the response of the token.
-(Step 15 - 22).
+(Steps 15 - 22).
 Similarly reconnecting to the phone key, the attacker responds token once receiving the new attestation.
 This time attacker can get pair of attestations and record them locally.
-(Step 26 - 35).
+(Steps 26 - 35).
 Finally, the attack device sends these two new attestations to the vehicle.
 If the token response is the same as before, the authentication passes and the vehicle unlocks and can be started.
-(Step 40 - 44).
+(Steps 40 - 44).